easyscience/EasyCrystallography/README.md

 EasyCrystallography is currently maintained by [European Spallation Source ERIC](https://ess.eu), Sweden.

-If you are interested in contributing directly to the code, please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+If you are interested in contributing directly to the code, please see [CONTRIBUTING.md](https://raw.githubusercontent.com/EasyScience/EasyCrystallography/refs/heads/master/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

-EasyCrystallography is licensed under the [BSD-3 license](LICENSE).
+EasyCrystallography is licensed under the [BSD 3-Clause License](https://raw.githubusercontent.com/EasyScience/EasyCrystallography/refs/heads/master/LICENSE).